What is a Hemangioma & Where to Find Hemangioma Treatment?

 - it is on the eyelid, which can affect vision.

-The vascular anomalies team treats hemangiomas with medications, steroids, lasers (PDF), and/or surgical removal, depending on the unique characteristics of your child’s hemangioma.
+The vascular anomalies team offers hemangioma treatment options such as medications, steroids, lasers (PDF), and/or surgical removal, depending on the unique characteristics of your child’s hemangioma.
 The most rare treatment is surgical removal.
-Surgical removal usually is only necessary when a hemangioma interferes with breathing, vision, hearing, or eating.
+Hemangioma surgery is usually only necessary when a hemangioma interferes with breathing, vision, hearing, or eating.

 A small number of children with a hemangioma develop an ulcer on the lip or in the peri-anal or genital region.
 These are treated with antibiotics, frequent cleansing, dressings, and sometimes surgical removal.